SofianeHamlaoui/sha256-python-implementation/README.md

 # sha256-python-implementation
-a Python SHA-256 algorithm impl
+a Python SHA-256 algorithm implementation for Bitcoin explanations.